Do you have to be a Peninsula business to be eligible to win a prize?

 Individuals pitching a business idea at START and who become prize winners must be a registered Peninsula business.

 Individuals pitching a business idea and who become prize winners must be or become a registered business in one of the START Peninsula localities, prior to receiving their prize winnings.
-In addition, winners will be required to become a client of an approved accelerator/incubator for a period of 90 days.

 What types of business ideas can I pitch?

 The pitched idea or concept must be the original work of the individual or team pitching it.
 Anyone who has an entrepreneurial idea for a startup company who would like to pitch to a panel of judges for the purposes of receiving feedback and potential prize money may register.
 Any and all business ideas are eligible (whether for-profit, nonprofit or social-enterprise business (i.e. a cause-driven business).
 Ideas and concepts deemed by Start Peninsula to be replicated, insincere, offensive, immoral, or unethical will be disqualified.